 The first step is to figure out which plants infected.
 It’s always a good idea to be routinely checking your houseplants for signs of disease or pests.
 I like to examine each plant when I water them.
 As I did a little investigation into my pest problem I found the offender.
 A pothos plant I received in a gift basket was completely infested with gnats.
 Luckily a pothos plant is pretty resilient and can survive a lot.
 Check out our post on this great plant here.

 I quickly took the pothos plant out of its pot and discarded all of the excess soil I could get off.
-Repotted it with some new fresh soil and started researching how to eliminate the rest of the gnats in my home.
+I repotted it with some new fresh soil and started researching how to eliminate the rest of the gnats in my home.
 Always treat all of the houseplants in your home because you don’t know how many are affected.
 Even if you don’t see gnats flying around a houseplant, there could be unseen eggs/larvae in the soil.

 Finding the Solution

-After some research I ordered these Houseplant Sticky Stakes.
+After some research, I ordered these Houseplant Sticky Stakes.
 There are also just plain sticky traps like this.
 I opted to go with the stakes for two reasons.
 I thought the stakes were more discreet than the flat trap.
-Additionally, I have three little ones at home and I just know that those flat traps would have been stuck to little human hands in the matter of minutes.
+Additionally, I have three little ones at home and I just know that those flat traps would have been stuck to little human hands in a matter of minutes.

 When I first set them up in my houseplant soil I was a little skeptical they would work.
 I was staring at the traps and staring at the flies and felt annoyed that the flies weren’t immediately flying onto the traps.
 I tried to be patient and about a week later I couldn’t believe how many little flies were on those traps.

 I also chose to take an additional step of rinsing out my houseplants with a mixture of hydrogen peroxide and water.
-Use one part hydrogen peroxide to four parts water.
+Use one part hydrogen peroxide to four parts of water.
 Drench the soil until it comes out the bottom of the pot.
 Hydrogen peroxide kills fungus gnat larvae on contact.
-After about a month of using the sticky traps as well as following through on some other prevention/controlling tips the fungus gnat population is pretty much extinct.
+After about a month of using the sticky traps as well as following through on some other prevention/controlling tips, the fungus gnat population is pretty much extinct.

 Before you buy

 Make sure to use a quality indoor potting soil.
 Never use outdoor potting soil or reuse old soil from previous plants or outside.
-While indoor potting soil can still have a chance of being infested with fungus gnats the chances are a lot less.
+While indoor potting soil can still have a chance of being infected with fungus gnats the chances are a lot less.

 First and foremost always inspect a potential planty friend before purchasing.
 If you see any signs of fungus gnats make sure to pass.
 When you do purchase a new plant you can also keep it separate from the rest of your plants for a week or two to make sure you’re all clear of any potential pests or disease.

 Fungus gnats love a moist environment.
 The moist, overwatered soil of a houseplant is its perfect home.
 Watering your houseplants the appropriate amount and letting them dry out in between waterings can really help to decrease the chance of a fungus gnat infestation.
-Check out this blog post, that gives a great tip on how to not overwater your houseplants.
+Check out this blog post, which gives a great tip on how to not overwater your houseplants.